gosu/releasy/README.md

 * `:windows_installer` - A regular Windows installer [creation on Windows only and requires InnoSetup to be installed].
 * `:windows_standalone` - Standalone EXE file that self-extracts to a temporary directory - slower startup than the other Windows options [creation on Windows only].

-Archive types supported
+Package types supported
 -----------------------

-Optionally, release folders can be archived using one or more of:
+Optionally, release folders can be packaged into an archive using one or more of:

 * `:dmg` - OS X self-extractor (.dmg - requires `hdiutil` to be installed, so only available on OS X).
 * `:exe` - Windows self-extractor (.exe - Includes a 7z decompression module, so not efficient for small releases).